Jayme2002/docusave/README.md

-# DocuSave - Cost Effective Esigning Solutions (in development)
+# DocuSave - Cost Effective Esigning Solutions

 DocuSave is a versatile e-signing platform that allows users to create, manage, and send documents for signature with ease.
 This project provides a comprehensive solution for businesses of all sizes to handle their document signing needs efficiently.
 ![Screenshot 2025-02-25 at 2 01 10 PM](https://github.com/user-attachments/assets/17b452d2-105b-4052-adaa-f7b74048618b)